-This document furnishes the reference architecture for NVIDIA Cloud Partners (NCPs) leveraging NVIDIA's accelerating compute hardware and the Rafay Platform to deliver a Platform-as-a-Service (PaaS) experience that enables developers and data scientists to consume GPUs on demand.
-The Rafay Platform also empowers NCPs to include AI applications developed by NVIDIA and other partners as part of the GPU PaaS experience.
+This document furnishes the reference architecture for cloud providers leveraging NVIDIA's accelerating compute infrastructure and the Rafay Platform to deliver a Platform-as-a-Service (PaaS) experience that enables developers and data scientists to consume GPUs on demand.
+The Rafay Platform also empowers cloud providers to include AI applications developed by NVIDIA and other partners as part of the GPU PaaS experience.

-The Rafay Platform delivers capabilities through multiple programmatic interfaces so NCPs can operate a GPU PaaS with ease.
-NCPs can consume the Rafay Platform as SaaS or deploy the Rafay Platform in their self-hosted environments.
-In both cases, NCPs can either white-label the Rafay Platform, or can leverage the Platform's APIs to embed Platform capabilities into their pre-existing product portal(s).
+The Rafay Platform delivers capabilities through multiple programmatic interfaces, so cloud providers can operate an NVIDIA GPU PaaS with ease.
+Cloud providers can consume the Rafay Platform as SaaS or deploy the Rafay Platform in their self-hosted environments.
+In both cases, cloud providers can either white label the Rafay Platform, or can leverage the Platform's APIs to embed Platform capabilities into their pre-existing product portal(s).

-The reference architecture furnished in this document can also be leveraged by GPU Cloud providers that don't meet the NCP designation requirements as set forth by NVIDIA, as well as by enterprises building out GPU Clouds for internal consumption.
+The reference architecture furnished in this document can also be leveraged by cloud providers that meet the NVIDIA Cloud Partner (NCP) designation requirements as set forth by NVIDIA, as well as by enterprises building out NVIDIA GPU Clouds for internal consumption.
+The guide does assume NVIDIA GPU, Networking, and NVIDIA AI Enterprise software.